Algebraic $K$-theory of the two-periodic first Morava $K$-theory: Graded THH, and TC

 Let $X$ be a $p$-local $m$-graded $E_k$-ring for $m>0$.
 In \cite[Appendix A]{antieau2020beilinson}, the authors prove that in this situation, $\thh(X)$ is an $m$-graded $E_{k-1}$-algebra in $\spcircle$.
 In particular, $\thh(X)$ admits an $S^1$-equivariant splitting into a coproduct of $m$-cofactors.
 Since the homotopy fixed points functor and the Tate construction commute with finite coproducts, this splits $\thh(X)^{hS^1}$ and $(\thh(X)^{tC_p})^{hS^1}$ as well.
 However, these splittings may not carry over to $\tc(X)$ in general since the canonical map is given by maps $\thh(X)_i^{hS^1} \to (\thh(X)_i^{tC_p})^{hS^1}$ that preserve the $m$-grading whereas the Frobenius map is given by maps

 In particular, the fiber sequence defining $\tc(X)$

 may not split.
-On the other hand, if $p=1$ in $\z/m$, the Frobenius map also respects the $m$-grading.
+On the other hand, if $m \mid p-1$, then $p=1$ in $\z/m$ and the Frobenius map also respects the $m$-grading.
 This results in a splitting of the fiber sequence defining $\tc(X)$ and hence a splitting of $\tc(X)$ into $m$-factors.
-Since $p=1$ in $\z/(p-1)$, this applies to our examples.
+Since we eventually work with $p-1$-graded spectra, this applies to our examples.
 In this section, we make this precise and deduce that $\tc(ku_p)$ is a $p-1$-graded $E_\infty$-ring and that $\tc(ku/p)$ is a $p-1$-graded $\tc(ku_p)$-module.

 For a given spectrum $F$, we let $F^{\textup{triv}}$ denote the cyclotomic spectrum with trivial $S^1$-action and the Frobenius map given by the composite $F \to F^{hC_p}\to F^{tC_p}$ where the first map comes from the fact that $F$ has the trivial action and the second map is the canonical map.